 - Ignoring Taxes: Not registering for the correct tax accounts can lead to penalties and interest in unpaid taxes.

-How to Choose the Best Business Structure for Your Goals
+Final Thoughts: Choosing the Best Business Structure for Your Goals in 2026

 Your business structure is not just a legal requirement, it’s the foundation upon which your entrepreneurial journey will thrive.
 Take the time to assess your needs, consult experts if necessary, and choose the structure that aligns with your goals.
 Remember, your business’s future success depends on the choices you make today.